 There were several other extraordinary achievements, including lots of data clean-up and education for our non-profits on how to improve their data gathering.
 By bringing best practices from tech to non-profits, we can reduce noise in the data and make it easier to analyze trends.

 You can see more about the weekend, including in-depth descriptions of the projects and some of the media coverage highlights, at the project Web site.
-See highlights from the Hackathon weekend and the finale in our Storify social media recaps.

 The weekend kicked off with two community engagement events: